tiny-pilot/tinypilot/bundler/README.md

 The bundler is responsible for creating a single-file distributable, with which TinyPilot can be installed on the target device.

-A few notes for context:

-- This repository (`tinypilot`) contains the source code of the TinyPilot web service.
+Note that this repository (`tinypilot`) contains the source code of the TinyPilot web service.
 While the web service is the main component of the TinyPilot software, a complete installation has other TinyPilot-specific dependencies, which reside in separate repositories.
-- The bundler code (i.e. everything inside [`/bundler`](/bundler)) could theoretically live in a separate repository, but we decided to put it here to keep our repository structure simple.

 ## Components